netstat --listen

-There are different commands on both Linux and UNIX server to find out what tcp/udp ports are listening or open on your own server.
-You can use netstat command, which print network connections, routing tables, interface statistics, masquerade connections, and multicast memberships etc. Another (and suggested) option is to use lsof command, which list open files, and ports on Linux, FreeBSD, Solaris and other Unixish systems.
+There are different commands on both Linux and UNIX server to see what TCP/UDP ports are listening or open on your server.
+You can use netstat command, which prints network connections, routing tables, interface statistics, masquerade connections, and multicast memberships, etc. Another (and suggested) option is to use the lsof command, which lists open files, and ports on Linux, FreeBSD, Solaris and other Unixish systems.

 netstat command to find open ports